Research scientist at EPFL, Member of the European Lab for Learning and Intelligent Systems.

 Talks / Posters / Workshops

-- TBA(invited session)20–23 July2021SIAM Conference on Optimization (OP21)Spokane, WashingtonUSA
+- Asynchronous Methods in Distributed Optimization and Insights from the Error-Feedback Framework(invited session)Slides20–23 July2021SIAM Conference on Optimization (OP21)Spokane, WashingtonUSA

 - 11 December202012th Workshop on Optimization for Machine Learning (OPT)(workshop organizer)Virtual, formerly VancouverOnlineWorkshop